chris-tina-w/Portfolio-of-Data-Science-Projects/README.md

 # Christina's Data Science Portfolio
-Welcome to my repository of data science projects which have been created through academic and self-learning pursuits.
+Welcome to my repository of data science projects!
+With a background in medicine, I have been eagerly exploring the world of data science through academic study and self-directed learning.

+This collection highlights my journey of building technical skills and applying them to interesting real-world datasets and challenges.
+My goal is to bridge the gap between data and meaningful insights.

 ## Project 1
 **SQL and Tableau**